Are you feeling sad, hopeless, or like you’ve lost your zest for life?

 The decision to start therapy is a difficult one.
 At Bayview Therapy, we understand that therapy is a substantial time, emotional, and financial commitment.
 Because of this we strive to work with you to make the process of obtaining therapy as accessible as possible.

 We have many in-person and online therapists in Florida who offer evening and weekend sessions to accommodate your schedule, as well as, several clinicians who offer a need-based sliding scale rate to make therapy available to those who need it.
 If appropriate, we will also will work with your loved ones and family also to help engage more support around the client struggling with depression.

 All clinicians at Bayview therapy are highly trained in the treatment of depressive disorders.
 When you call our office, you will be matched with the right clinician for you based on availability, personality, and other clinical specialties.
 Upon being matched with your clinician they will conduct an initial assessment during the first meeting to collaborate with you in setting goals for therapy and to identify expectations and the unique needs of each client.

 Questions or Concerns About Depression Treatment in Coral Springs, Parkland, & Fort Lauderdale, FL

 I am not crazy, could I still benefit from therapy?

 Yes!
 Millions of people seek therapy every year for a variety of issues ranging from severe mental illness to mild sadness or situational stressors.
 Going to therapy does not make you crazy, nor does it mean that you are.

 How long do I need to go to therapy for depression?

 Average length of therapy is 10-20 sessions.
 However, many people utilize less or more sessions depending on their goals and the issues they are attending therapy for.
 Most of our clinicians offer a strength-based, brief therapy model to help clients reach their goals in as short of a time frame as possible.
 However, some clients opt to continue therapy after the remission of their depressive episode to continue self-exploration and improve relapse prevention skills.

-I want therapy, but I don’t feel like it is something money or time will allow.
+I want depression counseling, but I don’t feel like it is something money or time will allow.